Five dead as new swarm of tornadoes hit the US

 Power outages were reported as a result of the storm in Michigan, Wisconsin, Iowa and Kansas, according to PowerOutage.us, a website that said it aggregates live power outage data across the US.

-The wind gusts of up to 120 km/h recorded on Wednesday were the highest since at least 2004, according to the US government’s Storm Prediction Centre.
+The wind gusts of up to 120 km/hr recorded on Wednesday were the highest since at least 2004, according to the US government’s Storm Prediction Centre.

 There were at least 55 reports of hurricane-force wind gusts regionwide, exceeding the 53 recorded on 10 August last year, it added.